Cordes-RJ/GBank/README.md

 ## SET UP (including use in google sheets
-*Requires Bagnon and Auctioneer to be installed*
+*Requires Bagnon and Auctioneer to be installed.
 *Will only profile inventory and price data that has been seen post-installation*

 ### Set up GBank Data Directory